Tag: psychedelic art

 Omnipresent mind, colored pencil on paper, 19×25 inches, closeup

-1. Expanding consciousness: Their art often explores spiritual, mystical, or psychedelic experiences that can help expand our understanding of the world and our place in it.
+1. Their art often explores spiritual, mystical, or psychedelic experiences that can help expand our understanding of the world and our place in it.
 By depicting these experiences through visual art, they can help us access and explore different states of consciousness and emotion.
 Many psychedelic artists wish to channel feelings of love and connection.

 pablo amaringo artist- book about ayahuasca art journey-psychedelic art-visionary art

-What is psychedelic art style?
+What is the psychedelic art style?

 The experience of seeing geometric shapes and patterns to create psychedelic art

-Psychedelic art incorporates vivid colors, complex geometry and mirrored or kaleidoscopic images that are viewed under the influence of psychedelics.
+Psychedelic art incorporates vivid colors, complex geometry, and mirrored or kaleidoscopic images that are viewed under the influence of psychedelics.
 When someone takes a psychedelic substance, their brain experiences changes in perception, leading to visual distortions and heightened sensitivity to colors, patterns, and music.
 Complex and constantly changing geometric shapes, in particular, can appear to be constantly shifting, morphing, and pulsating, creating a sense of movement and vibrancy in the visual field.

 The experience of seeing geometric shapes and patterns while under the influence of psychedelics is a phenomenon that is often referred to as “visual geometry” or “form constants”.
 These visual effects are thought to occur as a result of the way that psychedelics interact with the brain’s neural pathways and sensory processing centers.
 Psychedelics like LSD and psilocybin are known to interact with the serotonin system in the brain, which is involved in regulating mood, appetite, and sleep, as well as sensory perception.
 When someone takes a psychedelic substance, their brain experiences an increase in neural activity and communication, leading to a breakdown in the normal functioning of the brain’s sensory processing centers.
 Some researchers believe that these geometric patterns reflect the underlying structure and organization of the brain’s visual processing system, which becomes more apparent when the system is disrupted by the psychedelic substance.
 It’s very difficult to translate this visual experience on canvas and Alex Grey seems to be the most successful artist doing it.
-However, with the rise of AI -generated art and digital art, it’s much easier to reconstruct very complex geometric patterns and shapes visually that often involves multiplication, kaleidoscopic and mirror-like reflection of geometric patterns.
+However, with the rise of AI-generated art and digital art, it’s much easier to reconstruct very complex geometric patterns and shapes visually that often involve multiplication, kand aleidoscopic and mirror-like reflection of geometric patterns.

-AI generated image illustrating psychedelic art.
+AI-generated image illustrating psychedelic art.
 (Deep Dream generator)

 Furthermore, many psychedelic artists draw inspiration from spiritual and mystical traditions that use geometric shapes as a means of accessing altered states of consciousness.
-For example, mandalas, which are geometric patterns used in Hinduism and Buddhism, are often used in psychedelic art to represent the self and the universe, and to facilitate meditation and spiritual reflection.
+For example, mandalas, which are geometric patterns used in Hinduism and Buddhism, are often used in psychedelic art to represent the self and the universe and to facilitate meditation and spiritual reflection.
 The use of geometry in psychedelic art can also be seen as a way of exploring the fundamental building blocks of reality and the mathematical principles that govern the natural world.
 The use of geometry in psychedelic art reflects both the subjective experience of altered states of consciousness and a fascination with the mathematical and spiritual dimensions of the natural world.

 veronica winters trippy paintings

-Bliss, 18x24in oil painting by veronica winters
+Bliss, 18x24in oil painting by Veronica Winters

 Some psychedelic art style influences: